frontity/step-by-step-tutorial/tutorial/part9-next-steps/contributing-to-frontity.md

 ## In conclusion

-We look forward to your contributions, however you choose to contribute.
+We look forward to your contributions, in whichever way you choose to contribute.
 For more information about ways to contribute see our [How to contribute](https://docs.frontity.org/contributing/how-to-contribute) page.